-- E. The following attendance guidelines have been established for the IMET program: - 1.
-Absent from class is defined as "not present and ready to participate during scheduled lecture or lab times." - 2.
+- E. The following attendance guidelines have been established for the IMET program: - Absent from class is defined as "not present and ready to participate during scheduled lecture or lab times." - 2.
 Tardy is defined as "not present at the designated starting time of the lecture or lab."
 Three tardies will equal one absence and will be treated the same as any absence. - 3.
-When a student accumulates THREE absences minimum course objectives cannot be met and student will be withdrawn from the course. - F. Assignment policy: All required work must be turned in on time in order that the student may benefit from the corrections and study for future examinations.
-Any work that is handed in post the due date or tests missed will be accepted only at the discretion of the Instructor, Points will be taken from all late assignments or test accepted by the Instructor. - G. Grading Policy: Daily tests average will equal 33.3% of final semester grade lab grade will equal 33.3% of final semester grade and final test grade will equal 33.3% of final semester grade.
-Written and oral assignments will be averaged in with daily test average and lab grade will consist of lab projects.
+When a student accumulates six absences minimum course objectives cannot be met and student will be withdrawn from the course. - A. Assignment policy: All required work must be turned in on time in order that the student may benefit from the corrections and study for future examinations.
+Any work that is handed in post the due date or tests missed will be accepted only at the discretion of the Instructor, Points will be taken from all late assignments or test accepted by the Instructor.

+B. Grading Policy:

+- a.
+Final Grade - i.
+Daily tests average will equal 33.3% of final semester grade. - ii. lab grade will equal 33.3% of final semester grade. - iii.
+Mid-Term/Final Exam average will equal 33.3% of final semester grade. - b.
+Written and oral assignments will be averaged in with daily test average and the lab grade will consist of lab projects. - c.
 The lab grade will also include an end of semester Instructor assessment that will be used to adjust the lab grade up or down by up to 20%.
-This is used to account for class participation, safety violations, end of class clean up as well as other criteria deemed important by the instructor such as overall attitude and demeanor. - H. Special Requirements: Students in the Industrial Manufacturing and Emerging Technologies program will be required to follow safety procedures while in the classroom and lab.
-Chemical hazards and appropriate SDS safety practices will be stressed as part of the safety program.
+This is used to account for class participation, safety violations, end of class clean up as well as other criteria deemed important by the instructor such as overall attitude and demeanor.

+F. Special Requirements: